Althea Prince: Critical reception

 Canadian literary critics have lauded her fiction for writing "with such sensuality and grace that it creates a heady spell, drawing the reader into the center of the story", but January Magazine has also critiqued her work for having so many competing literary themes that her novels "lack a true magnetic center".
-The Canadian literary magazine Quill & Quire called her writing style "a mixture of polemic and memoir – that makes Prince's essays provocative and politically engaging - is not suited to fiction".
+The Canadian literary magazine Quill & Quire called her writing style "a mixture of polemic and memoir – that makes Prince's essays provocative and politically engaging – is not suited to fiction".

 However, other critics have compared her academic essays to her contemporaries bell hooks and Audre Lorde, noting "Prince references histories that are too often eclipsed or erased in accounts of African Canadians in the big city."
-Her essays on anti-racism, gender and oppression, which were collected in the book "Being Black" are reminiscent of Audre Lorde's often cited "The Master's Tools Will Never Dismantle the Master's House".
+Her essays on anti-racism, gender and oppression, which were collected in the book Being Black are reminiscent of Audre Lorde's often cited "The Master's Tools Will Never Dismantle the Master's House".
 This body of scholarship has supported the development of third-wave feminism in Canada and in the academy.

-In her 2001 academic text for women's studies, Feminisms and Womanisms: A Women's Studies Reader, Prince collaborated with both second wave and third wave feminists to capture the ongoing debates around intersections of gender, class, sexual orientation, immigration and race.
+In her 2001 academic text for women's studies, Feminisms and Womanisms: A Women's Studies Reader, Prince collaborated with both second-wave and third-wave feminists to capture the ongoing debates around intersections of gender, class, sexual orientation, immigration and race.
 Featured authors included Simone de Beauvoir, Betty Friedan, Margaret Cho, Angela Davis and Vandana Shiva.

 One reviewer writes about Prince's essay "Racism Revisited": "Prince describes first-hand the racism she experienced while viewing an apartment.
 After showing Prince the apartment, the landlady explained that Prince would be unable to rent the apartment because she would be forced to share a bedroom with a white tenant.
 Prince did not mind this, but as she spoke further with the landlady, she realized that her level of comfort was not the issue in question.
-Prince recalls: "It finally penetrated my conscious that I was being told that my skin color made me an undesirable person' (29).
-With this essay, Prince delivers a strong message as she learns that her skin color matters more to others than it does to herself."
+Prince recalls: "It finally penetrated my conscious that I was being told that my skin colour made me an undesirable person" (29).
+With this essay, Prince delivers a strong message as she learns that her skin colour matters more to others than it does to herself."